J. Blair Seaborn: International Control Commission and Seaborn Mission

 Despite enjoying diplomatic immunity, Seaborn had a frangipani tree growing outside of the terrace of his house in Saigon and told Robertson that it blocked the view of the terrace and made it difficult for a sniper to target him.
-Also, Seaborn kept his wife and children in Canada for fear for their safety.
 Seaborn described life in Saigon as both tedious and dangerous.
 Seaborn spoke of how the Saigon police tended to execute on the spot people caught violating the nightly curfew and how the Viet Cong frequently threw bombs at restaurants popular with Westerners.
-The decaying telephone system left over by the French often did not work, and the heat, humility, and rainstorms made daily life in Saigon difficult.
+The decaying telephone system left over by the French often did not work, and the heat, humidity, and rainstorms made daily life in Saigon difficult.
 Most of the fighting occurred in rural areas of South Vietnam, but Saigon was still a dangerous city.
 In 1965, the Viet Cong bombed a riverboat restaurant in the Mekong river popular with Westerners, killing 44 people.

 Troubleshooter in Ottawa

 After leaving the ICC, Seaborn returned to Ottawa where he became head of the East European Division at External Affairs and in 1967 took charge of the Far Eastern Division.
 In 1968, Mitchell Sharp replaced Martin as foreign minister, and he recalled in a 1987 interview that the Department of External Affairs was in "good shape".
 Sharp listed Seaborn together with Marcel Cadieux, Edgar Ritchie, Klaus Goldschlag, John G. H. Halstead, and James "Si" Taylor as a team of "very able" diplomats that he had working for him, many of whom he was sorry to lose to other departments in the 1970s.
 In 1969, Prime Minister Pierre Trudeau announced his intention to establish diplomatic relations with the People's Republic of China.
 As head of the Far Eastern Division, Seaborn played an important role in the talks that began in Stockholm in May 1969 between Canadian and Chinese diplomats.
-In October 1970, Canada broke off diplomatic relations with the Republic of China government, controlling only Taiwan, and recognized the People's Republic of China government, controlling Mainland China, as the legitimate government of China.
+In October 1970, Canada broke off diplomatic relations with the Republic of China government, controlling only Taiwan, and recognized the People's Republic of China government, controlling mainland China, as the legitimate government of China.

 After retiring from the diplomatic corps, Seaborn worked in series of bureaucratic jobs in Ottawa.
 Trudeau disliked the Ministry of External Affairs but admired the elite diplomatic corps and recruited many diplomats to serve in the civil service.
 Seaborn served as the Assistant Deputy Minister in the Department of Consumer and Corporate Affairs in 1970 to 1974 and as the Deputy Minister in Environment Canada in 1975 to 1982.
 In 1971, the Pentagon Papers were published, and "the Seaborn Mission" first came to widespread notice and caused much controversy in Canada.
-On 17 June 1971, during a debate in the House of Commons, External Affairs Minister Mitchell Sharp had to defend Seaborn from allegations of having served as "an errand boy bearing threats of an expanded war" and that the Canadians serving on the ICC had not acted in a neutral fashion but had a very pro-American stance.
+On June 17, 1971, during a debate in the House of Commons, External Affairs Minister Mitchell Sharp had to defend Seaborn from allegations of having served as "an errand boy bearing threats of an expanded war" and that the Canadians serving on the ICC had not acted in a neutral fashion but had a very pro-American stance.